-You are covered for up to 100 days per benefit period.
+You are covered for up to 100 days per Benefit Period.
 Covered services include but are not limited to:

-- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors.)
+- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy

-You pay nothing per day for days 1 through 20.
+You pay nothing per day for days 1 through 20, per benefit period.

-You pay a \$214 copay per day for days 21 through 100.
+You pay a \$214 copay per day for days 21 through 100, per benefit period.